BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 </p>

 ##Introduction
 This is an open source implementation of **"3D data acquisition and registration using two opposing Kinects"** [1].
-This system has been designed for acquiring and recording RGB, depth and skeleton data frames of two Kinects, and registering their RGB point clouds into a joint coordinate system.
+This system has been designed for acquiring and recording RGB, infrared, depth and skeleton data frames of two Kinects at _30fps_, and registering their RGB point clouds into a joint coordinate system.

 To make users life easier, we have adapted the code for either a single Kinct configuration or the double Kinect configurations.